Bayesian and Frequentist Inference for Synthetic Controls: Additional simulations

-Figure \ref{fig_bvm} highlights the BvM convergence in a sparse setting given by the grouped factor model \ref{grouped_fm} in which unit 2 is the only unit to have the same factor loading as unit 1.
-Figure \ref{fig_bvm_dense} replicates Figure \ref{fig_bvm} for a denser setting in which we have four groups of five units with equal factor loadings.
+In this section we report some additional simulation results in which we compare the frequentist distribution of the treatment effect estimator over 10000 draws with the Bayesian posterior distribution over 1 draw.
+This simulations are meant to highlight that even with just 1 draw from the underlying DGP as $T_0\to \infty$ the Bayesian posterior distribution approximates the frequentist distribution.
+Figure \ref{appendix_bvm} highlights the BvM convergence in a sparse setting given by the grouped factor model \ref{grouped_fm} in which unit 2 is the only unit to have the same factor loading as unit 1.
+Figure \ref{appendix_bvm_dense} replicates Figure \ref{appendix_bvm} for a denser setting in which we have four groups of five units with equal factor loadings.
 Unit 1 has the same factor loading as units 2 to 5.
-The Figure shows that convergence is achieved earlier than in the sparse case, when $T=70$ instead that when $T=1000$.
+The Figure shows that convergence is achieved earlier than in the sparse case, with good coverage around $T=70$ instead that when $T=1000$.
 This is in line with the theory that suggests that a requirement for convergence is that the weights are evenly distributed amongst many units.
 However, observe that the convergence rate is faster than expected as for 20 units the theory would suggest that at least $20^2 = 400$ time periods are necessary.